-Easter Egg Hunts for Teenagers is a paid collaboration in conjunction with Cadbury.
-My boys are in the tween and teen years now and I really want to keep things fun and try and keep the magic of childhood alive for as long as possible so when Cadbury sent us a massive selection of Easter Eggs I decided to look into Easter Egg hunts for teenagers.
+Easter Egg Hunts for Teenagers was originally a paid collaboration in conjunction with Cadbury.
+My boys are firmly in the tween and teen years now and I really want to keep things fun and try and keep the magic of childhood alive for as long as possible so when Cadbury sent us a massive selection of Easter Eggs I decided to look into Easter Egg hunts for teenagers.

 The boys have always loved Easter egg hunts and when they were younger we used to use little signs pointing to where the next egg could be found and they were all about the number of eggs, they wanted to find lots of eggs, but now they are older it is all about the chocolate and the more of it the better!

 My boys love Easter and they love Easter eggs, in fact, when their nana asked if they would prefer cash this year they responded: “no thank you, we would prefer easter eggs”!
 Oh, and it has to be Cadbury for them too.

 There are lots of great blog posts and ideas for Easter Egg hunts with younger children and we used to have a lot of fun running about the garden finding or the farm when they were younger.